5l1v3r1/SquirrelMail-BruteForce/README.md

 # SquirrelMail-BruteForce
-SquirrelMail BruteForce Tools
+SquirrelMail BruteForce Tools\n
-Note! : We don't Accept any responsibility for any illegal usage.
+<h3>Note! : We don't Accept any responsibility for any illegal usage.  </h3>